 This is a part of what is going on right now.
 My message to the NAD administrators, conferences and pastors is to not be afraid to discuss racism within the church.
 This is not a political issue.
 It is a right or wrong issue—good and evil issue.
 We need to get out of the mindset of keeping congregations comfortable and make our congregations feel uncomfortable, just as Jesus’ ministry made people uncomfortable.
 We need to be making people understand what is really going on.

 I would like to also address my youth, Gen Z. Let your voice be heard.
 Don’t be afraid to stand up for what is right.
 You should never be scared of losing followers.
-You need to be the change you want to see around you.
+Be the change you want to see around you.
 You can’t stand behind a screen and act like nothing is going on or sweep it under the rug.
 You must stand for what is right.

 Finally, Jesus is coming soon.
 He’s taking those who are standing for what is right with Him.
 If you’re my age, you are the future.
 If you’re standing on the wrong side of history, you need to realize you are the ones who can make a change in society.
 What you do affects everyone, so if everyone is on board with this movement, this country can move forward.